macropin/django-registration/docs/quickstart.rst

     easy_install -Z django-registration

-Note that the ``-Z`` flag is required, to tell ``easy_install`` not to create a zipped package; zipped packages prevent Django from locating custom management commands.
+Note that the ``-Z`` flag is required, to tell ``easy_install`` not to create a zipped package; zipped packages prevent certain features of Django from working properly.

 Using ``pip``, type::